max-sixty/pytest-accept/README.md

 ## Jesse, what the?

-Here's an example of pytest-accept does: given a file like [**`add.py`**](examples/add.py) containing an incorrect documented output:
+Here's an example of what pytest-accept does: given a file like [**`add.py`**](examples/add.py) containing an incorrect documented output:

 ```python